Frequently asked questions

 You must report an attempted transaction if you have reasonable grounds to suspect that the attempted transaction is related to a money laundering or terrorist financing offence.
 An attempted transaction is one that a client intended to conduct and took some form of action.
 It would include negotiations or discussions to conduct a transaction and involve concrete measures taken by either you or the client.
 If you don't suspect that the attempted transaction is related to money laundering or terrorist financing, there is no reporting requirement.

-3. What method may I use to ascertain the identity of a client located in a foreign country?
+3. How can I verify the identity of a person located in a foreign country?

 4. Do I have to determine whether a corporate client is a politically exposed person (PEP) or the head of an international organization (HIO)?